Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Introduction

-In this article we construct the arithmetic Satake compactification of Drinfeld moduli schemes over the localization $A_{(v)}$ of a prime $v\in \Spec A$.
-Let $G=\GL_r$ with $r\ge 1$.
-Denote by $A_v$ the completion of $A$ at $v$, by $\wh A$ the profinite completion of $A$, and by $\A^\infty:=\wh{A}\otimes_A F$ the finite adele ring of $F$. \begin{thm} For every fine open compact subgroup $K=K_v K^v\subset G(\A^\infty)$, where $K_v=G(A_v)$ and $K^v\subset G(\A^{v\infty})$, the Drinfeld moduli scheme $\bfM^r_K$ over $A_{(v)}$ of rank $r$ and level $K$ possesses a projective arithmetic Satake compactification $\ol{\bfM}^r_K$.
+\begin{thm} For every fine open compact subgroup $K=K_v K^v\subset G(\A^\infty)$, where $K_v=G(A_v)$ and $K^v\subset G(\A^{v\infty})$, the Drinfeld moduli scheme $\bfM^r_K$ over $A_{(v)}$ of rank $r$ and level $K$ possesses an arithmetic Satake compactification $\ol{\bfM}^r_K$ projective flat over $A_{(v)}$.
 The Satake compactification and its universal family are unique up to unique isomorphism.
 The dual $\omega_K:=\Lie(\olE_K)^\vee$ of the relative Lie algebra of the universal generalized Drinfeld $A$-module $\olE_K$ over $\ol{\bfM}^r_K$ is ample.
-Moreover, the Satake compactification is compatible with the transition maps of changing $K$ and the prime-to-$v$ Hecke correspondences, and the universal family $\olE_K$ and $\omega_K$ satisfy the functorial property with respect the transition maps and prime-to-$v$ Hecke correspondences. \end{thm} We prove this in Theorem~\ref{S.2} even in the classical form, and in the discussions after Definition~\ref{def:MF.10} in the adelic form.
+Moreover, the Satake compactification is compatible with the transition maps of changing $K$ and the prime-to-$v$ Hecke correspondences, and the universal family $\olE_K$ and $\omega_K$ satisfy the functorial property with respect to the transition maps and prime-to-$v$ Hecke correspondences. \end{thm} We prove this in Theorem~\ref{S.2} even in the classical form, and in the discussions after Definition~\ref{def:MF.10} in the adelic form.
 We follow the approach of Pink \cite{pink}.
 Thus, the generic fiber of our compactification constructed here gives Pink's Satake compactification.
-Using Theorem~\ref{thm:A}, we define for any positive integer $k$ and any $A_{(v)}$-algebra $L$
+We expect the following to hold.